Seeker of Legends Preview

 I’m coming, brother.

-He felt a burst of excitement at the thought, of finalling reuniting with his brother.
+He felt a burst of elation at the thought, of finally reuniting with his brother.
 Of being able to speak with him at last, without interruption.
 Without anyone or anything getting in the way.
-To be able to tell Hunter everything that had happened to them…and how they would get their revenge.
+To be able to tell Hunter everything that had happened to them, and to finally get to know his brother.

 It wasn’t long before Xerxes found himself standing near the edge of a cliff, a few dozen meters beyond the forest line.
-He stopped, gazing downward to see a familiar sight: a large, cylindrical canyon extending a hundred or so meters downward, to a lake at the bottom.
+He stopped, gazing downward to see a familiar sight: a large, cylindrical canyon a hundred or so meters below, with a lake at the bottom.
 Countless waterfalls cascaded down the sides of the canyon in a huge circle, rivers emptying into it in an endless stream.

-He stared downward, spotting the two small buildings sitting on islands in the middle of the lake below.
+He spotted the two small buildings sitting on islands in the middle of the lake below.
 And something else…tiny orange lights forming a long line across the bridge spanning the lake.

 He clenched his four fists, his eyes widening.

 They were soldiers, he realized.
-Almost certainly from the Kingdom.
-Carrying torches, and moving toward the house on the larger island.
+Nearly twenty of them, almost certainly from the Kingdom.
+Carrying torches and moving toward the house on the larger island.

-Xerxes bolted to the left, sprinting across the edge of the cliff toward a narrow path hugging the canyon wall, sloping downward toward the shore far below.
-He ran with incredible speed, hardly fearing the hundred-meter drop a fraction of a meter to his right.
-With his glowing mane and tail, the enemy would be sure to spot him, but he didn’t care.
+Xerxes bolted to the left, sprinting along the edge of the cliff toward a narrow path hugging the canyon wall, one leading downward toward the shore far below.
+He ran as fast as he could, hardly fearing the hundred-meter drop a fraction of a meter to his right.
+With his glowing mane and tail, the enemy would be sure to spot him in the darkness, but he didn’t care.
 Faster he went, pushing his body to the limit.

 The soldiers reached the end of the bridge, rushing toward the house in the distance.
-One of the soldiers reached the house, taking a warhammer out, then winding up to swing it at the front door.
+One of the soldiers reached the front door, taking a warhammer out and winding up to swing it at the door.

 Downward he plunged, the ground rushing up to meet him.